 Nina Gafni is a French, German, and Italian to English translator and interpreter, and language coach with over 15 years’ experience as an in-house linguist and project manager in the private sector and for the US Federal Bureau of Investigation.
-She holds an MA in International Economics and European Studies.
+She holds an MA in International Economics and European Studies and a Certificate in Genealogical Research from Boston University.
+She specializes in transcription and translation.
 Areas of interest include legal, financial, pharmaceutical, music, art, and genealogy (particularly French, German, Italian and Ashkenazic Jewish).

 Ricki King, Roots to Branches Genealogy, LLC

 Specialties: Midwest research, Probate research, U. S. research